 Assistance Update: Quarterly Report

-The U.S. Department of Agriculture (USDA) administers most of these trade-related programs.
-The exceptions are Titles II and III of P.L.
-480, and the Farmer-to-Farmer Program, which are administered by the U.S. Agency for International Development (USAID).
-Within USDA, the Foreign Agricultural Service (FAS) has the lead responsibility for developing and managing food aid, export assistance, and export market development programs.
+The U.S. Department of Agriculture administers the export assistance programs contained in the FAIR Act, except for Titles II and III of the revised P.L.
+480, which are assigned by law to the Agency for International Development.
+Within USDA, the Foreign Agricultural Service (FAS) is the leader in developing and executing these programs and initiatives.

 Food Aid Programs

-The 2002 Farm Act extended one of the oldest U.S. food aid programs – P.L.
+The FAIR Act reauthorized and added activities to one of the oldest U.S. export assistance programs--P.L.
 480, also known as Food for Peace.
-Each title of P.L.
-480 has been extended through 2007.
-Fiscal year 2003 commodity programming for food aid under P.L.
-480 is estimated at $991 million, including $122 million for Title I (including Title I-funded Food for Progress) and $869 million for Title II (including Title II/World Food Program).
-The $991 million in P.L.
-480 food assistance supported the shipment of approximately 3.8 million metric tons of U.S. commodities.
+As of Aug.
+2, fiscal year 2000 commodity allocations for food aid under P.L.
+480 were estimated at $707 million, including $263 million for Title I (including Title I-funded Food for Progress), and $443 million for Title II (including Title II/World Food Program).
+The $707 million in P.L.
+480 food assistance will support the shipment of approximately 3.5 million metric tons of commodities.

 Section 416(b) of the Agricultural Act of 1949 provides for the donation to needy countries of eligible commodities held by the CCC.
-In FY 2003, Section 416(b) donations were programmed to 35 countries, totaling approximately 250,000 metric tons of nonfat dry milk valued at $159 million.
+For FY 2000, total programmed donations under Section 416(b) amount to around 4 million metric tons valued at approximately $840 million to about 50 countries.

-In FY 2003, U.S. foreign food assistance allocated under the programs administered by USDA (P.L.
-480, Title I; the Food for Progress program; the Section 416(b) program; and Food for Education) totaled about 1.3 million metric tons valued at $419 million.
+As of Aug.
+7, FY 2000 food assistance allocated under programs administered by USDA (P.L.
+480, Title I; the Food for Progress program; and the Section 416(b) program) totaled about 5 million metric tons.

 Commercial Export Credit Guarantee Programs